RayaneKimo/Scrapper-Prices/README.md

 # Web Scraping and Data Processing for Laptop Products

-This repository contains Python code for web scraping laptop products from a popular online retailer, 'www.rueducommerce.fr'.
+This repository contains Python code for web scraping laptop products from a popular online retailer.
 The code uses Selenium and BeautifulSoup libraries to extract laptop information from the website.
 The scraped data is then processed and features are extracted to prepare a cleaned dataset for further analysis (like comparison between online stores which is the purpose of this project or you can make it for your own needs).

 ## Requirements
 - Python